 General uncertainty along with the slow return to pre-crisis levels of economic activity has put additional cash pressures on mid-market SMEs and made strategic planning more difficult.
-To support and protect businesses in the short term, the Government has taken a range measures, with £13.68 billion of CBILS investment alone approved for over 122,000 applications*.
+To support and protect businesses in the short term, the Government has taken a range of pandemic funding measures, with £13.68 billion of CBILS investment alone approved for over 122,000 applications*.

 However, a 50% CBILS approval rate suggests there is a deluge of businesses that will need to look beyond government schemes or traditional bank lending to secure finance.
 With the scheme ending next week, it will be more crucial than ever that SMEs can access financial backing from other sources.

 Alternative debt providers can offer a realistic solution, taking a holistic view of the business and its strategy, offering flexible loan investments that can be tailored for the medium to long-term.
 SMEs seeking this type of finance should consider the following areas to optimise their chances of securing capital investment.

 COVID-19 has created an unprecedented business environment, but despite this, alternative debt providers remain committed to supporting businesses to survive, adapt, grow, and capitalise on market opportunities created by the pandemic.
 The alternative debt market is well established and well served, with several regional providers able to offer flexible capital in situations that High Street banks will not.